fivestars-os/aladdin/docs/create_aladdin_configuration.md

 - Kubernetes section:
   - label: which label to use when filter kubernetes resources.
 Several aladdin commands use this label to specify which exact resource to modify.
 - Publish section:
-  - aws_profile: which aws profile to publish your docker image and helm charts to
   - docker_ecr_repo: the ecr path of your aws profile, used to push your docker images to

 ## Cluster env.sh file